Casa Cuba.org Home PageCasa Cuba.org Home Page

 Cuban Classics

-The Cuban Sandwich and La Frita (Cuban hamburger) are very popular and delectable foods.
+The Cuban Sandwich and La Frita (Cuban hamburger) are very popular and delectable dishes.
 The Cuban Sandwhich

 is prepared with gracious slices of pork and ham, melted swiss cheese, pickles, and sandwiched in toasted Cuban bread.
 The Frita meat patty is shaped like a traditional hamburger, eventhough both ground beef and pork are used, so it has an additional sausage-like flavor.
 The Frita is served in a hamburger bun with crunchy potato sticks, so it's definitely a fun and original specialty to eat!